 The MD-PhD Program has established a collegial environment to support the professional development and personal interests of its students.
 Based on the core philosophy that MD-PhD students should be educated as physician-scientists from matriculation to graduation, the program integrates training in scientific methods and research into the medical school curriculum.
-By combining either the Health Sciences and Technology (HST) or New Pathway MD curriculum with an appropriate graduate program, students design their own courses of study.
+By combining either the HST or New Pathway MD program (Sections 1.01, 1.02, 1.03, 1.04) with an appropriate graduate program, students design their own courses of study in the PhD program.
 MD-PhD advisors supervise choices, in consultation with graduate program advisors.

 The MD-PhD Program is supported in part by the National Institutes of Health (NIH) through its Medical Scientist Training Program (MSTP).
 The MSTP grant, along with other sources, provides scholarship support, at least in part, for many of the students who are pursuing combined MD-PhD degrees.

-Students who enter HMS as MD students and decide after admission to pursue both the MD and a PhD degree in either the basic and translational sciences or in the social sciences are eligible to apply for affiliate status in the MD-PhD Program.
-The applications for affiliate status are available on eCommons via the MD-PhD Program.
-Students are encouraged to apply in their first year of medical school, as soon as they have decided to pursue this course of study.
+Students who enter HMS as MD students and decide after admission to pursue both the MD and a PhD degree are eligible to apply for affiliate status in the MD-PhD Program.
+The application for affiliate status is available on eCommons via the MD-PhD Program.
+Students are encouraged to apply in their first year of medical school, or as soon as they have decided to pursue this course of study.
 Admission to the affiliate program is on a rolling basis.
 Students with affiliate status are invited to participate in all MD-PhD activities.

-Maintenance of affiliate status is dependent on achieving relevant benchmarks, such as completion of laboratory rotations (BTS) or mentored research (SS); application and acceptance to a graduate program; and satisfactory completion of medical and graduate school requirements.
+Maintenance of affiliate status is dependent on achieving relevant benchmarks, such as completion of laboratory rotations or mentored research; application and acceptance to a graduate program; and satisfactory completion of medical and graduate school requirements.

 MD-PhD Curriculum Overview

-The education of MD-PhD students in both the basic and translational science and social science tracks usually follows a “2-4-2” model.
-Cycle I basic and translational science training starts in the summer before the first year of medical school with a course called Molecular Biology of Human Disease, designed to introduce students to current disease-oriented research problems in the biomedical sciences and to develop their critical thinking skills.
-MD-PhD students, along with the entering medical school class, complete the preclerkship years of medical school through either the HST or the New Pathway curriculum.
-During the first two years of the MD curriculum, BTS students also try to meet some of the classroom requirements for the PhD within the constraints of the preclerkship curriculum.
-At the end of the second year of medical school, MD-PhD students are offered a one-month summer clinical rotation before starting graduate school.
-Students then enter the graduate phase of their training by first completing their PhD coursework, and then pursuing dissertation research.
-After defending their dissertations, students perform their clinical rotations to complete the MD degree.
-The return to the clinics represents a potentially challenging transition point, and we offer a Longitudinal Course in Clinical Medicine as a special elective to ease this transition from bench to bedside.
-Additionally, the program provides many enrichment activities for the students, such as poster sessions, annual retreats, informal dinners with faculty, and the “Leaders in Biomedicine” seminar series.
-These activities build cohesion among all students in the program and foster mentoring relationships between students and faculty dedicated to this particular cohort of students.
+The education of MD-PhD students usually follows a “2-4-2” model.
+Cycle I students begin their training in the summer before the first year of medical school with a course entitled Molecular Biology of Human Disease, designed to introduce MD-PhD students to current disease-oriented research problems in the biomedical sciences and to develop their critical thinking skills.
+During the first two MD years, students also try to meet some of the classroom requirements for the PhD within the constraints of the preclerkship curriculum.
+At the end of the second year of medical school, MD-PhD students are offered a one-month summer clinical rotation before beginning graduate school.
+Students then enter the graduate phase of training by first completing their PhD coursework and then pursuing dissertation research.
+After defending their dissertations, students enter the final two years of the MD program, including the Principal Clinical Experience year and the final, advanced year of medical school, which includes a core subinternship and clinical elective rotations.
+The return to clinical experiences represents a potentially challenging transition point, and we offer a Longitudinal Course in Clinical Medicine as a special elective to ease this transition from bench to bedside.
+This course is strongly encouraged for all returning MD-PhD students but is required for students who have been away from medical school for 5 years or longer.

-Please note that to be granted the MD degree: MD-PhD Students must complete all course and examination requirements in the New Pathway Program or London HST Program (See Section 1.03, Course and Examination Requirements for the MD degree).
+The MD-PhD program also provides many enrichment and paracurricular activities to supplement the core educational training of the dual degrees and to foster community, provide career development, and facilitate the integration of patient care and research.
+Please note that to be granted the MD degree MD-PhD students must complete all course and examination requirements in the New Pathway Program or London HST Program (See Section 1.03, Course and Examination Requirements for the MD degree).
 The MD curriculum does not permit MD-PhD students to waive any courses required for the MD degree.

-This course brings together the entering basic and translational science cycle I MD-PhD students in the basic sciences as a unit in July and August and introduces them to the concept that they are physician-scientists who must consider both basic and clinical aspects of the problems they encounter.
-This course is currently offered exclusively to MD-PhD students in the basic sciences.
+This course brings together the entering cycle I MD-PhD students as a unit in July and August and introduces them to the concept that they are physician-scientists who must consider both basic and clinical aspects of the problems they encounter.
+Occasionally, affiliate students are approved to participate.